 What happens if you are injured in an auto accident, but the other driver, who caused the accident, doesn’t have enough liability coverage — or any auto insurance— and can’t pay for your injuries?
 You are not out of luck: your insurance company should help you.
 When your uninsured/underinsured motorist coverage applies and should help compensate you for your injuries.

-An uninsured motorist (UM) policy provides that a covered person will receive compensation due to an injury from a negligent, uninsured driver.
-It is found to some degree in most U.S. automobile insurance policies as this type of coverage is generally mandated by statute up to $30,000 per person, $60,000 per accident for any policy with bodily injury or property damage coverage.
-UM coverage will pay for you, your family members, and your passengers’ injuries when you are involved in an accident, as long as the other person is uninsured and legally responsible for your injuries and/or damages.
+An uninsured motorist (UM) policy provides that you and your passengers will receive compensation for injuries caused by a negligent, uninsured driver.
+It is found to some degree in most U.S. automobile insurance policies.
+UM, coverage is generally mandated by statute, up to $30,000 per person and $60,000 per accident for any bodily injury or property damage coverage policy.
+It will pay for your injuries if the other driver is uninsured and legally responsible for the accident.

 You can benefit from your UM/UIM policy and receive compensation for such things as the following:

 The negligent driver may be considered an “uninsured motorist” if they do not have liability coverage or have not been paying their premiums, and therefore, their policy has lapsed.
 The negligent driver may be considered an “underinsured motorist” if they don’t have enough liability coverage to compensate for your or your passengers’ injuries.